benc-uk/gsots3d/readme.md

 <img src="https://code.benco.io/gsots3d/icon.png" align="left" width="120px"/>

-A library for _Getting S\*\*t On The Screen_ in 3D
+A library for _Getting Stuff On The Screen_ in 3D
-So you can get cool looking 3D stuff happening in your browser, if that's your thing.
+So you can get cool looking 3D things happening in your browser, with hopefully minimal effort.

 This library is an opinionated set of abstractions and wrappers around WebGL & [twgl.js](https://twgljs.org/).
-GSOTS takes the pain out of the process of loading models, defining a camera, rendering a scene, lighting etc. It is based on the classic Blinn-Phong shading model, rather than the more modern PBR based shaders, because I'm old.
+GSOTS takes the pain out of loading models, defining a camera, rendering a scene, lighting etc. It is based on the classic Blinn-Phong shading model, rather than the more modern PBR based shaders, because I'm old.

 Feature Set: